 Unfortunately, there are problems with this.
 Firstly, many businesses consider their “regular” desktops to be mission-critical, especially when they are being used by employees that generate revenue streams.
 A feature upgrade or servicing update that kills an application that is vital to these employees will be a big issue.
 Of course, Microsoft envisions that the four-month deferral should be enough to identify any problems and correct them, but is this enough?
 What about seasonal applications only used at particular times?
 A good testing process should help with this, but sometimes vendors can have turnaround times for fixes that will far exceed a four-month limit.
 And if the vendor position becomes “our application should only be run on LTSB in a Windows 10 environment” (which it might well do!) then you might find yourself having to change tack rather abruptly.

-The second problem is that Microsoft have surreptitiously turned the sacrosanct system of Windows Update into a vehicle that delivers not just security patches and fixes, but now appears to have been abused to push advertising, unwanted upgrades, make patches that were manually disabled reappear, and run activation and DRM updates.
+The second problem is that Microsoft has surreptitiously turned the sacrosanct system of Windows Update into a vehicle that delivers not just security patches and fixes, but now appears to have been abused to push advertising, unwanted upgrades, make patches that were manually disabled reappear, and run activation and DRM updates.
 It took a lot of time after the 2003 Blaster and Sasser attacks to get people to take updating their Windows machines seriously.
 Now that we’ve reached that stage, do we want Windows 10’s aggressive update functionality to potentially turn them back the other way?

 Of course, many people point to Apple’s OSX, and the Chrome and Firefox browsers, as examples of how an aggressive, fast-release update cadence works well.
 The Windows operating system, though, is a different kettle of fish.
 Breaking a browser doesn’t generally bring things to a grinding halt – you can simply switch to an alternative.
 And Apple’s OSX doesn’t have the huge legacy application compatibility that Windows prides itself on to be considered comparable – in fact, that backwards compatibility is often one of the reasons Windows operating systems are actually in use.